bra1nDump/bash-editor/README.md

 - Use terminal right function to pipe text into terminal
 - Get terminal buffer https://github.com/xtermjs/xterm.js/blob/master/typings/xterm-headless.d.ts#L1072
   - Hypotheses: I can get un formated string (or formated structured string ranges) and simply print to vscode (optionally include annotations)
 - From buffer get all lines, from each line get string, hopefully plain (or worst case scenario get cell.
 This actually has information about bold, color etcetera) https://github.com/xtermjs/xterm.js/blob/4.14.1/typings/xterm.d.ts#LL1338-L1338C26
+- Once I have the current buffer, I can diff it with the previous buffer (should be synchronized with what vscode editor has starting from command output mark)
+- Simply override range
+  - This should support fancy commandline applications that update in line, for example loading bars

 Interactivity is still unsolved.
 Solving that by hand is definitely not great.
 Most likely I will still need to use xterm.js.
 Ideally I will subscribe to buffer change, or whatever event to be notified when application is asking for data (y/n), or input (for example arrow keys)

+This will also take care of actually handling the command sequences.
+For example clearing a line.
+Modifying algorithm outlined above

 The question is is at worth my time right now?
 Is tell a typewriter more important?)

+- This will allow support for nushell, single line commands are not interactive